The nutrition toolbox to generate in silico diets

 Step 3: Generating in silico diets

-- toCreateDiet Required: Path to the file with the diets that need to be created. consist of column "originalName" where the orignal food names are set. "databaseID" the ID of the fooditem in their database. "databaseUsed" which database was used to find that database alternative.
-Each column after is a diet where the values in gram show the food items consumed for each diet.
+- toCreateDiet Required: Path to the file with the diets that need to be created. consist of column "originalName" where the orignal food names are set. "databaseID" the ID of the fooditem in their database. "databaseUsed" which database was used to find that database equivalent.
+Each column after is a diet where the values in gram show the dietary food items consumed for each diet.
 The demo file for this is called 'demoCreateDiet.xlsx'.

 - outputDir Optional: Path to the directory where the results should be stored.
 Defaults to current working directory.

-- originalDietMacros Optional: Path to the file with the total macros for the original diets.
+- originalDietMacros Optional: Path to the file with the total macronutrient for the original diets.
 Should contain the rows lipids, carbohydrate, protein and energy.
 Defaults to an empty string, i.e., not provided.
 Template how the file should look like can be found with the name 'demoOriginalMacroDiet.xlsx'.

 First let us define our variables